zorgluf/bthidhub/README.md

 The **Bluetooth HID hub** presents itself to a host computer as a Bluetooth multifunctional device.
 The hub receives events from multiple input devices (wired and BT) and then transmits them to the host, essentially acting as a proxy.

 This has been tested on a **Raspberry Pi Zero W**.
+It is unlikely to work on older devices.
+For example, the Raspberry Pi 2 has been reported to have severe mouse pointer lag.
+This is probably due to not having enough single core performance.
+The Zero is probably the absolute minimum spec that this project can run reasonably on.

 ## Install Instructions